victorbalssa/client-server-irc/README.md

 # my_irc
-Internet really chat server and client in c
+Internet Relay Chat server and client in c